GUSELKUMAB INJ,SOLN NEW

 - Obtained liver panel including bilirubin

-- Risankizumab-rzaa was tried (unless medically inadvisable) and not tolerated, not adequate, or lost response
+- Ustekinumab is medically inadvisable, not tolerated, or not adequate, or lost response

 - Primary nonresponse, inadequate partial response, or loss of response after 12 weeks of one TNFI in the presence of adequate TNFI levels (mechanistic failure)

-- Loss of response to a TNFI despite therapeutic drug monitoring-based optimized dosing to address pharmacokinetic failure
+- Loss of response to a TNFI despite therapeutic drug monitoring (TDM)-based optimized dosing to address pharmacokinetic failure

-- If HBsAg-negative but anti-HBc-positive: GI/liver or infectious diseases expert consulted for advice on starting antiviral prophylaxis vs preemptive monitoring for HBV reactivation
+- If HBsAg-negative but anti-HBc-positive and consult is deemed indicated: A GI/liver or infectious diseases expert has been consulted for advice on whether to start antiviral prophylaxis or to preemptively monitor for HBV reactivation

-- For women who can become pregnant: Counseling provided on potential risks vs benefits of treatment and use of effective contraception
+- For females who can become pregnant: Counseling provided on potential risks vs benefits of treatment and the use of effective contraception